Logarithmic Space and Permutations: Pointer Machines and Operators

-Another complication due to this parallel computation and this particular way of defining rejection is that the operators simulate correctly only \emph{acyclic machines}, i.e. machines that never enter a computational loop (whichever initial pseudo-configuration is chosen).
+Another complication due to this parallel computation and this particular way of defining rejection is that the operators simulate correctly only \emph{acyclic machines}, i.e.\ machines that never enter a computational loop whichever configuration -- including intermediary ones -- is chosen as a starting point for computation\footnote{For instance, let us consider a machine $M$ that contains a state $\textbf{loop}$ and, for a chosen pseudo-configuration $c$, the transition $(c,\textbf{loop})\rightarrow (\epsilon_1, \hdots, \epsilon_p,\textbf{loop})$.
+Then this machine is not acyclic, even if the state $\textbf{loop}$ cannot be accessed during the computation, i.e.\ even if $M$ do not contain any transition leading to the state $\textbf{loop}$.}.
 This is necessary because we want the entering of a loop to be the result of rejection.
 Fortunately, it can be shown that:

-\begin{proposition}[ {\citep[Lemma 22]{conl}}] For all $M \in \text{NDPM}(p)$ there exists $M' \in \text{NDPM}(p')$ such that $M'$ is acyclic and $\mathcal{L}(M) = \mathcal{L}(M')$. \end{proposition}
+\begin{proposition}[{\cite[Lemma 25]{aubert2014ctemp}}] For all $M \in \text{NDPM}(p)$ there exists $M' \in \text{NDPM}(p')$ such that $M'$ is acyclic and $\mathcal{L}(M) = \mathcal{L}(M')$. \end{proposition}

-In the particular case of acyclic machines, one can show that the encoding is sound: \begin{proposition}[{\cite[Lemma 25]{conl}}] Let $M \in \text{NDPM}(p)$ be acyclic, $c\in C_M$ and $M_s^{\bullet}=\rightarrow^{\bullet}+\text{reject}_{s}$.
-For all $n \in \naturalN$ and every binary representation $N_{n}\in\vn{M}_{6}(\vn{N}_{0})$ of the integer $n$:
+In the particular case of acyclic machines, one can show that the encoding is sound: \begin{proposition}[{\cite[Lemma 29]{aubert2014ctemp}}] Let $M \in \text{NDPM}(p)$ be acyclic, $c\in C_M$ and $M_s^{\bullet}=\rightarrow^{\bullet}+\textnormal{reject}_{s}$.
+For all $n \in \naturalN$ and every binary representation $N_{n}\in\vn{M}_{6}(\complexN)\otimes \vn{N}_{0}$ of the integer $n$:

 \end{proposition}

 These two results can then be combined with the results of the previous section to get the following proposition: \begin{proposition} \end{proposition}

 We will now study the encoding of deterministic pointer machines in more detail.